 Disclaimer.
 Publisher's note: Copernicus Publications remains neutral with regard to jurisdictional claims made in the text, published maps, institutional affiliations, or any other geographical representation in this paper.
-While Copernicus Publications makes every effort to include 405 appropriate place names, the final responsibility lies with the authors.
+While Copernicus Publications makes every effort to include appropriate place names, the final responsibility lies with the authors.
+Views expressed in the text are those of the authors and do not necessarily reflect the views of the publisher.

 Acknowledgements.
-The authors thank Raphaëlle Samacoïts (Météo-France) for computing and providing the dataset of annual maxima of snow depth, and Diego Monteiro (Météo-France - CNRS, CNRM, CEN) for providing the formatted in-situ observation data set from Matiu et al., (2021b).
+The authors thank Raphaëlle Samacoïts (Météo-France) for computing and providing the dataset of annual maxima of snow depth, and Diego Monteiro (Météo-France - CNRS, CNRM, CEN) for providing the formatted in-situ observation data set from Matiu et al. (2021b).